ChiaraCati/FlooData/README.md

 ### Original datasets descriptions

 **[ReNDiS](http://dati.isprambiente.it/dataset/il-rendis/)** contains information on interventions, associated lots, georeferencing, projects' financial budgets, disruptions' typologies, lithologies and realized works, classification of hydrogeological disruptions and of works for protecting the soil.
+Geographical data has labels linked to the second dataset.

 **[Luoghi](http://dati.isprambiente.it/dataset/i-luoghi/)** was used as support to gather geographical data about *interventions*, *repair* and *instabilities*.
 It contains places' official names; latitude and longitude of the centroids; polygons (shape); administrative hierarchy; Istat codes, and links to Linked Data Cloud (ISTAT datiopen, Geonames,  DBpedia, etc.)